 Queso and tortilla chips are a favorite family appetizer at our house.
 Over the years, we perfected the recipe, and this is hands down the best Queso ever!

 The dip is creamy and has a mild kick to it.
-We like it thick so that we get a lot of cheese on the chips.
-However, if you prefer a thinner dip, add additional chicken broth until you get the consistency that works for you.
+We like it thick to get a lot of cheese on the chips.
+However, if you prefer a thinner dip, add chicken broth until you get the consistency that works for you.

 Queso is easy to make.
 Saute onions and a can of Rotel tomatoes until the liquid is almost absorbed.
 Add the Velveeta cheese.
 Once the cheese has melted, add the Monterrey Jack Cheese, spices, and enough chicken broth until it is the consistency you want for dipping.